finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 ## Vector Addition Pātai Tahi

 A car is driven 3 km east for 200 seconds, then 4 km south for 250 seconds, then 3 km west for 150 seconds.

 1. What is the total distance the car has travelled?
 2. What is the total displacement of the car?
 3. What is the average speed of the car?
 4. What is the average velocity of the car?

+$$
 \begin{aligned}
     speed = \frac{distance}{time} \newline
     velocity = \frac{displacement}{time}
 \end{aligned}
+$$

 ---

-## Akoranga 4 Mahi Tuatahi
+## Mahi Tuatahi

 1. [https://quizlet.com/au/566254686/vectors-and-scalars-flash-cards/](https://quizlet.com/au/566254686/vectors-and-scalars-flash-cards/)